Class 6 Exam > Class 6 Notes > Social Studies (SST) Class 6 > Chapter Notes: India's Cultural Roots

 Can we be certain about the exact year of Siddhārtha Gautama's birth?

-We don’t know the exact year Siddhārtha Gautama was born, but 560 BCE is a commonly accepted estimate.
+We don’t know the exact year Siddhārtha Gautama was born.
+In Chapter 4, we chose 560 BCE as an approximate year.

 India`s Cultural Roots Chapter Notes | Social Studies (SST) Class 6

-• About 2,500 years ago, a young prince named Siddhārtha Gautama was born in Lumbini, which is now in Nepal.
-Scholars have different opinions on the exact year of his birth, but we will use 560 BCE as an approximate date for this story.
+• About 2,500 years ago, a young prince named Siddhārtha Gautama was born in Lumbini, now in Nepal.
+Lumbini is a UNESCO World Heritage site, showing its importance.

-• After this experience, Siddhārtha decided to leave his life in the palace and give up his wife and son.
-He traveled as an ascetic, meeting other ascetics and scholars, searching for the main cause of suffering in human life.
+• These experiences led Siddhārtha to leave his royal life and family.
+He wandered as an ascetic, meeting others and seeking the root cause of human suffering.

-• After meditating for many days under a pipal tree at Bodh Gaya (now in Bihar), he reached enlightenment.
-He understood that avidyā (ignorance) and attachment are the roots of human suffering and found a way to eliminate these causes.
+• After meditating for many days under a pipal tree in Bodh Gaya (now in Bihar), known as the "Bodhi Tree," he achieved enlightenment; he realized that avidyā (ignorance) and attachment are the sources of suffering and developed a way to overcome these issues.

-• The Buddha began teaching what he discovered, including the principle of ahimsa, which is usually translated as 'non-violence', but originally means 'non-hurting' or 'non-injuring'
+• The Buddha began teaching his insights, including the principle of ahimsa, which is often translated as 'non-violence', but originally means 'non-hurting' or 'non-injuring'.

-• The Buddha established the Sangha, a community of bhikṣus (monks) and later bhikṣuṇīs (nuns) who committed themselves to practicing and spreading his teachings.
+• He founded the Sangha, a community of bhikṣus (monks) and later bhikṣunīs (nuns) dedicated to practicing and spreading his teachings, highlighting the significance of this community in preserving and sharing the Buddha's insights.

 Stories from the Upanishads about Asking Questions

-• Clay Pots: Different pots made from the same clay illustrate that everything around us emerges from the same essence—brahman.
+Clay Pots: Different pots made from the same clay illustrate that everything around us arises from this same essence—brahman.

 • Once, a man was giving away all his possessions in a ritual.
-When his son Nachiketa asked him which god he would be offered to, the father became angry and said, "I give you to Yama," the god of death.
+As his son Nachiketa repeatedly asked which god he would be offered to, the father became angry and replied, "I give you to Yama"—the god of death.

-• With this profound knowledge, Nachiketa returned to his father, who welcomed him joyfully.
+• With this profound knowledge, Nachiketa returned to his father, who welcomed him with joy.

 Jainism